mate-academy/layout_html-form/readme.md

   - [ ] color
   - [ ] date
 - Form should have textarea and select elements.
-- You should use each of this attribute at least once
+- You should use each of this attribute at least once/
   - [ ] required
   - [ ] min
   - [ ] max